scala/scala-lang/blog/_posts/2024-12-02-advent-of-code-announce.md

 Here you can discuss the puzzles, share solutions, and ask for help.

+The channel topic also has a link to a Scala-specific leaderboard, with a code for joining.

 ### Read and share solutions on our website

 We have also created a new section for the 2024 edition on the [Scala Center Advent of Code website](https://scalacenter.github.io/scala-advent-of-code/2024/).